smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

 * if TARGET-DELAY (expressed in DELAY-UNITs) has not passed yet, Device waits until it passes

-  + if the incoming packet has TARGET-COLLECT-LAST-HOPS flag set (which is normally set for all the packets which have IS-PROBE flag), then target Device traces all the incoming packets addressed to it and having the same REQUEST-ID and makes a list of extra-last-hops consisting of LAST-HOP headers from all of them
+  + if the incoming packet has TARGET-COLLECT-LAST-HOPS flag set (which is normally set for all the packets which have IS-PROBE flag), then target Device traces all the incoming packets addressed to it and having the same REQUEST-ID and makes a list of extra-last-hops consisting of LAST-HOP and LAST-HOP-BUS-ID headers from all of them
   + when sending Hmp-To-Santa-Data-Or-Error-Packet reply back, target Device adds LAST-INCOMING-HOP extra header for LAST-HOP within incoming packet, *plus* LAST-INCOMING-HOP headers for extra-last-hops (if such list exists, see above)

 If IS-PROBE flag is set, then PAYLOAD is treated differently.
 When destination receives Hmp-From-Santa-Data-Packet with IS-PROBE flag set, destination doesn't pass PAYLOAD to upper-layer protocol.
 Instead, destination processes the packet in the same way as described for the processing of Hmp-Unicast-Data-Packet with IS-PROBE flag set.
 A special case of Hmp-From-Santa-Data-Packet with IS-PROBE set is when Target-Address is Root (=0).
 Such packets (a.k.a. 'discovery' packets) are ignored by Root, but are replied to only by Devices which are not paired yet (i.e. have no node id).
 All such 'discovery' packets with Target-Address=0 MUST have IS-PROBE flag set.